-We were appointed as architects and lead consultants to repair, refurbish and extend the Quad to provide a new lecture theatre, extra student accommodation, en suite bathrooms, new archive facilities and disabled access.
+Purcell were appointed as architects and lead consultants to repair, refurbish and extend the Quad, providing a new lecture theatre, extra student accommodation, en suite bathrooms, new archive facilities and disabled access.
 The client required a solution that would not only improve the building’s performance, maximise the use of space and create development opportunities but also gain statutory approval.

 We provided access to the lecture theatre, green room, public toilets, break out space and server.
 In addition a new level pathway was introduced linking the quad with other accessible areas of the college.